gidgethub/gidgethub/docs/app.rst

 .. versionadded:: 4.1.0

-This module is to help provide support for `GitHub App <https://developer.github.com/v3/apps/>`_.
+This module is to help provide support for `GitHub Apps <https://developer.github.com/v3/apps/>`_.

 Example on how you would obtain the access token for authenticating as a GitHub App installation::